 Maintaining data fidelity through multiple languages is already difficult – selecting the wrong PIM could only make it worse.

-Ultimately, scaling into an omnichannel business without vastly increasing your labour costs or disappointing shoppers with inconsistent information can be a real challenge without better product information management.
+Ultimately, scaling into an omnichannel business without vastly increasing your labor costs or disappointing shoppers with inconsistent information can be a real challenge without better product information management.

 A PIM — particularly when implemented in an integrated fashion into your ecommerce tech ecosystem — will reduce the need for manual data entry and ensure your ability to pull exact product information from a central database or master data management (MDM) platform.
 This integrated workflow will help you scale your omnichannel business through sales and marketing across channels.